SegersIan/blog/blog/_posts/2024-05-13-everything-as-code.md

 ---
-title: Everything-As-Code brings Living Documentation and better AI experiences
+title: You should pursue Everything-As-Code
-summary: By adopting *-as-code methodologies you can achieve true living documentation and an improved AI experience.
+summary: By adopting *-as-code methodologies/tools you can achieve advanced living documentation and enjoy an improved AI experience.
 date: 2017-09-21
 tags:
   - IaC